History of Church of Our Lady of the Mount

+The Church of Our Lady of the Mount represents the features of the Portuguese-influenced Christian religious architecture in Goa.
 The church is reached by the devotees by ascending a series of steps.
 These steps are built of laterite plastered with lime mortar.
 The church has three main altars which are dedicated to Our Lady of the Mount, St. Anthony and St. Andrew respectively.